MultiSafepay/docs/content/payments/methods/pay-later/in3/payment-flow.md

 The customer selects in3 at checkout and is redirected straight to in3 to select their bank, and accept the payment periods and terms and conditions.

 [Redirect flow](/api/#afterpay---redirect)
-The customer:

-- Selects in3 at checkout and is redirected to a MultiSafepay payment page
-- Provides their birthdate, title, and phone number
-- Is redirected to your success page
+The customer is redirected to a [MultiSafepay payment page](/payment-pages/) to provide their birthdate, title, and phone number.
+They are then redirected to your success page.

 {{< /details>}}